Jerome Powell: Biden administration (2021–2025)

 In light of his term as chair expiring in February 2022, many Democrats began to express opposition to Powell's reappointment.
 In August 2021, progressive Democrats, including Alexandria Ocasio-Cortez, called on President Joe Biden to replace Powell, criticizing him for failing to "mitigate the risk climate change poses to our financial system."
 In September 2021, Senator Elizabeth Warren, Democrat of Massachusetts, criticized Powell for his financial regulation track record and called him a "dangerous man to head up the Fed."
 Powell was renominated for a second term by President Joe Biden on November 22, 2021.
 His initial nomination expired at the end of the year and was returned to President Biden on January 3, 2022.

 President Biden presented his nomination to the Senate the following day.
 Hearings were held on Powell's nomination before the Senate Banking Committee on January 11, 2022.
 The committee favorably reported Powell's nomination to the Senate floor on March 16, 2022, in a 22–1 vote; Senator Elizabeth Warren was the lone member to vote against his nomination.
 His nomination for another term as chair through May 2026 was confirmed by the full U.S. Senate on May 12, 2022, in an 80–19 vote.
 He was sworn in for his second term as chair on May 23, 2022.
-Following President Biden's renomination of Powell, the Fed Chairman retired his previous words "transitory inflation," and indicated a reduction in quantitative easing (QE) and mortgage-backed security (MBS) purchases due to the 2021–2023 inflation surge, with the consumer price index (CPI) in November 2021 having reached 6.8%.
+Following Biden's renomination of Powell, the Fed Chairman retired his previous words "transitory inflation," and indicated a reduction in quantitative easing (QE) and mortgage-backed security (MBS) purchases due to the 2021–2023 inflation surge, with the consumer price index (CPI) in November 2021 having reached 6.8%.